Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

 \noindentparagraph{\textbf{Mechanism.}} A class of methods for supervised AI models attempt to attribute the examples in the training data which ``influenced'' a particular decision.
 Influence functions approximate the effect of removing an example from the training data on the loss of the explained example~\cite{koh2017-influence-functions,DBLP:conf/acl/HanWT20}; Cook's distance measures the change in prediction for an example for linear regression models by removing a training example from training and re-training the model~\cite{cook1977}.

-\noindentparagraph{\textbf{Function.}} The influential examples produced by training data attribution methods can be interpreted as \textit{representation causes}: Communicating what influences the AI's representation of the input.
+\noindentparagraph{\textbf{Folk concepts.}} The influential examples produced by training data attribution methods can be interpreted as \textit{representation causes}: Communicating what influences the AI's representation of the input.
 But interestingly, since influential examples do not communicate the contrast case, they can be perceived in two different ways: (1) As \textit{bifactual}, i.e., ``explanation by example.''
 The influential example is simply another related instance of behavior; (2) or as a \textit{counterfactual}, a contrast case in which if the influential example was not part of the AI's training, its loss function on the current example would have changed.
 The two different perspectives can potentially change how the explainee will understand the explanation.

 \noindentparagraph{\textbf{Demonstration (\textit{carnivorism prediction}).}} Consider the case of a classifier that classifies whether a given image of an animal is a carnivore or a non-carnivore.
-The model takes an image of a cat and outputs the decision that it is a carnivore (\Cref{fig:test}a).
-An influence function explanation method provides an explanation for an image within the model’s training set that influenced this decision---suppose that the “influential image” is an image of a tiger.
+The AI model takes an image of a cat and outputs the decision that it is a carnivore (\Cref{fig:test}a).
+An influence function-based method provides an explanation as a training data image of a tiger which influenced the prediction.

-A possible understanding of this explanation as a counterfactual is that the model learned some aspect from the image of a tiger which is being generalized to the image of a cat (for example, that they belong to the felidae family, and that felidae are carnivores; or that an orange fur is associated with carnivorism).
-If the tiger image was not in the training set---then the AI model would have behaved differently.\footnote{Of course, it is possible to interpret the explanation differently.
+If interpreted as a counterfactual, an explainee may understand that the model is making a generalization for carnivores based on shared characteristics between the images (e.g., that they belong to the carnivorous felidae family; or that a striped fur is indicative of carnivorism).\footnote{Of course, it is also possible to interpret the explanation differently.
 Assume this interpretation for the sake of demonstration.}

-Suppose now that in another similar scenario, the model receives a picture of a lion, which it erroneously categorizes as a non-carnivore (\Cref{fig:test}b).
-The explanation is the same: The picture of the tiger.
-Viewing this explanation as a bifactual is to ask the question: \textit{Why did the model decide before that the lion is not a carnivore---while the tiger now is?} The explainee may then form a mental model in which the differences in the two contexts serve to provide basis for the difference in internal representation between the two different behaviors.
+If interpreted as a bifactual, however, it is possible to formulate a different mental model from the \textit{same} explanation in a different context.
+Suppose that the model erroneously categorizes a picture of a lion as a non-carnivore, but the explanation given is the same training-data image of a tiger (\Cref{fig:test}b).
+The meaning of the explanation could now be perceived as an answer to the question: \textit{Why did the model decide that the lion is not a carnivore---while the tiger is?}